 It is not uncommon for two or more parties to acquire an aircraft object jointly as co-owners, and in many cases, the documentation will clearly specify the fractional or undivided percentage interest held by each party.
 Likewise, a lessor, lessee or lender may lease or take a security interest in an undivided percentage or fractional interest in an aircraft object.
-Moreover, an important and growing portion of the aviation industry involves programs commonly referred to as "fractional programs," in which companies lease or sell a specifically identified percentage or fractional interest in an aircraft object and then manage the operations for the purchasers and lessees.230 For purposes of this discussion, references to a "fractional interest" in an aircraft object include any specific, undivided percentage interest in an aircraft object, regardless as to whether such interest results from a co-ownership arrangement, fractional program, or another agreement between parties to purchase, lease, or pledge less than a whole (i.e., 100%) interest in an aircraft object.
+Moreover, an important and growing portion of the aviation industry involves programs commonly referred to as "fractional programs," in which companies lease or sell a specifically identified percentage or fractional interest in an aircraft object and then manage the operations for the purchasers and lessees.233 For purposes of this discussion, references to a "fractional interest" in an aircraft object include any specific, undivided percentage interest in an aircraft object, regardless as to whether such interest results from a co-ownership arrangement, fractional program, or another agreement between parties to purchase, lease, or pledge less than a whole (i.e., 100%) interest in an aircraft object.

 Although the registration of fractional interests in aircraft objects is not specifically addressed in the Cape Town Convention, there is no basis to conclude that the Cape Town Convention is limited to whole aircraft.
-The Official Commentary confirms that there is nothing in the Cape Town Convention that precludes a fractional interest from being registrable as a separate sale or international interest.231
+The Official Commentary confirms that there is nothing in the Cape Town Convention that precludes a fractional interest from being registrable as a separate sale or international interest.234

-The International Registry allows interested parties to specify a fractional interest in registrations affecting aircraft objects.232 When registering an interest in an aircraft object, the International Registry system prompts the registering party to select "yes" or "no" as to whether the registration pertains to a fractional interest.
-The International Registry system defaults to a 100% interest unless the registering party selects "yes," indicating that it will be making a fractional registration.
-This will cause the International Registry system to prompt the registering party to specify the relevant fractional interest, up to six decimal places.
+The International Registry allows interested parties to specify a fractional interest in registrations affecting aircraft objects.235 When registering an interest in an aircraft object, the International Registry system prompts the registering party to select "yes" or "no" as to whether the registration pertains to a fractional interest.
+The International Registry system defaults to a 100% interest unless the registering party selects "yes," indicating that it will be making a fractional

-228 Article 42 of the Convention provides that the forum selected is exclusive unless otherwise agreed by the parties.
-For additional discussion concerning forum selection, see Section VI.A(v) herein.
+231 Article 42 of the Convention provides that the forum selected is exclusive unless otherwise agreed by the parties.
+For additional discussion concerning forum selection, see Section VI.A(V)herein.

-229 It is possible that a particular jurisdiction would be incapable of recharacterising a particular interest because the applicable laws simply do not recognize any such interest (for instance, a jurisdiction may not have the concept of a security interest).
+232 It is possible that a particular jurisdiction would be incapable of recharacterising a particular interest because the applicable laws simply do not recognize any such interest (for instance, a jurisdiction may not have the concept of a security interest).
 In these situations, the application of the characterisation provisions would be uncertain and, as such, it is incumbent upon the parties, by virtue of the forum selection provisions in the agreements, to make certain that they have selected an appropriate jurisdiction which would give greater effect to the intent of the parties.

-230 Applicable FAA Regulations governing fractional programs are found at 14 CFR § 91.1001 et seq.
+233 Applicable FAA Regulations governing fractional programs are found at 14 CFR § 91.1001 et seq.

-232 See Sections 5.14 and 5.15 of the Cape Town Regulations.
+235 See Sections 5.14 and 5.15 of the Cape Town Regulations.